ManuelDeLeon/sveltekit-firebase-ssr/README.md

 Because reading on the server requires `firebase-admin` which uses a project's private key, DB operations are separated into the following:

-- `/src/lib/server/firebaseAdmin.ts` for the server.
+- `/src/lib/server/firebase.ts` for the server.
 - `/src/lib/utils/firebase.ts` for the client.
 - `/src/routes/data.ts` to get the components' initial data from both client and server.

 ## Todos component

-The `load` function in `/src/routes/todos/index.svelte` fetches the list of todos from `/data`. `/src/routes/data.ts` always runs on the server and it will decode the user's token from a cookie and use `/src/lib/server/firebaseAdmin.ts` to retireve the documents using `getDocuments`.
+The `load` function in `/src/routes/todos/index.svelte` fetches the list of todos from `/data`. `/src/routes/data.ts` always runs on the server and it will decode the user's token from a cookie and use `/src/lib/server/firebase.ts` to retireve the documents using `getDocuments`.
 The result is passed to the component via `props`.

 ## Models

 At risk of angering the FP gods I decided to go with classes for the document models.
-`/src/lib/models/Document.ts` is the base class for Firebase documents.
-It has a `save()` and a `delete()` method. `__collection` is to be overridden with the path to the collection. `__dbFields` holds the fields that will make it to the database (not every field in the model needs to be stored).
+`/src/lib/models/Document.ts` is the base class for Firebase documents. `_collection` is to be overridden with the path to the collection. `_dbFields` holds the fields that will make it to the database (not every field in the model needs to be stored).
 `/src/lib/models/Todo.ts` holds the definition of the `Todo` item.
 The constructor adds the fields it wants to persist in the DB (text and done).
-It also overrides `__collection` with the name of the Firebase collection (`'todos'`).
+It also overrides `_collection` with the name of the Firebase collection (`'todos'`).

 ## Firebase reactivity